barelyhuman/reaper.is/pages/now.md

 #### `codename`: bundle-drop

+Heard of codepush?

-Heard of code-push?
-No?
-Basically that but self hostable, I'm not talking about a replica of App Center, but just the set of code required for react-native apps to be able to get the bundle from a remote source and you being able to upload this bundle to a self hosted instance.
+Basically that but self hostable.
+I'm not talking about a replica of the entire App Center.
+Just the convenience of DX required for react-native apps to be able to get the bundle from a remote source and you being able to upload this bundle to a self hosted instance (S3/Blob/DO Spaces/etc).

 Expo has a wrapper around this but is closely tied to expo and harder to implement without it.
-Another one was from walmart labs called livecode, which can be configured to point to self uploaded files but the DX could be improved and it only works in dev mode so there's no way to send in OTA Updates.
+Another one was from walmart labs called livecode, which can be configured to point to self uploaded files but the DX could be improved and it only works in dev mode so there's no way to send in OTA Updates to production apps.

 **Expectations**